 CFC and HCFC Phaseout

-In the United States, ozone-depleting substances (ODS) are regulated as class I or class II controlled substances.
-Class I substances, such as chlorofluorocarbons (CFCs) and halons, have a higher ozone depletion potential and have been phased out in the U.S.; with a few exceptions, this means no one can produce or import class I substances.
+In the U.S., ODS are regulated as class I or class II controlled substances.
+Class I substances, such as chlorofluorocarbons (CFCs) and halons, have a higher ozone depletion potential and have been phased out; with a few exceptions, this means no one can produce or import class I substances.
+Common examples of CFCs include R-11, R-12, R-13, R-113, R-114, and R-115.
 Class II substances are all hydrochlorofluorocarbons (HCFCs), which were transitional substitutes for many class I substances.
-New production and import of most HCFCs were phased out as of 2020.
-While most HCFCs have been phased out, there are some uses that continue, such as for servicing refrigeration and air-conditioning equipment and in fire suppression.
-Learn more about common HCFCs and their uses.
-The phaseout restricts the use of these HCFCs, and EPA continues to evaluate HCFC alternatives through its Significant New Alternatives Policy (SNAP) program.
+New production and import of most HCFCs were phased out as of 2020 and they were mostly replaced with hydrofluorocarbons (HFCs).
+Commonly used hydrofluorocarbons (HFCs) include R-134a, R-410A, R-32, and R-125.
+These are synthetic gases primarily used as refrigerants in air conditioning and refrigeration systems, as well as in other applications like fire suppression and foam blowing.

 HFC Phaseout

-On December 27, 2020, the American Innovation and Manufacturing (AIM) Act of 2020 was enacted.
-The AIM Act authorizes EPA to address hydrofluorocarbons (HFCs) by providing new authorities in three main areas: spray cans
+The AIM Act authorizes EPA to address hydrofluorocarbons (HFCs) by providing new authorities in three main areas:

 AIM applies to importers of bulk HFCs.
 HFCs contained in a manufactured product or system such as an appliance or aerosol do not require expenditure of allowances to be imported.
 Importers of bulk HFC must apply for HFC allowances.
 An allowance represents the privilege granted to a company to produce or import HFCs in a specific individual year.
 One allowance is equal to one metric ton of carbon dioxide equivalent.